Stamp duty calculator

 You have to pay within a set time frame after completion.
 In England and Northern Ireland, it’s 14 days.
 Scotland and Wales have a more generous 30 days to pay.
 Your solicitor should organise payment as part of their service.
 You could face a penalty if you don’t pay stamp duty on time.

-It depends on where the property is in the UK.
-In England and Northern Ireland, the tax relief ends on 30 September 2021.
+The government raised stamp duty thresholds during the coronavirus pandemic.
+In England and Northern Ireland, the tax relief ended on 30 September 2021.
 In Scotland, the holiday ended on 31 March 2021; in Wales, it ended on 31 July 2021.
+However, thresholds were raised again in England and Northern Ireland from 23 September 2022.

 How much stamp duty does a first-time buyer pay?